 What do these findings mean for your events?

 What these experiments reveal is that our bodily experiences affect our simultaneous judgment of apparently unrelated issues.
 Our bodies guide our judgments.
 As Haidt explains: “When we’re trying to decide what we think about something, we look inward, at how we’re feeling.
 If I’m feeling good, I must like it, and if I’m feeling anything unpleasant, that must mean I don’t like it.”

-What this all implies is that if we want to get unbiased evaluations of our events, we need to obtain them in neutral surroundings.
-Detaining an attendee who prides herself on fairness “for a quick video testimonial” in a featureless, smelly corridor when she badly needs a rest room will result in a less favorable response than if she is interviewed when she’s comfortable.
-Asking attendees to fill out online evaluations on the Monday they return to work with a backlog of while-you-were-out requests pending guarantees less charitable responses.
-(Offering a meaningful immediate incentive to those who take the time to fill out the survey might help to redress such negative feelings.)
+What does this all imply?
+If we want to get unbiased evaluations of our events, we need to obtain them in neutral surroundings.
+Ask an attendee who prides herself on fairness “for a quick video testimonial” in a featureless, smelly corridor when she badly needs a rest room?
+You’ll get a less favorable response than if you interview her when she’s comfortable.
+Ask attendees to fill out online evaluations on the Monday they return to work with a backlog of while-you-were-out requests pending?
+Their evaluations will be negatively biased.
+Offer a meaningful immediate incentive to those who take the time to fill out the survey?
+You’ll reduce the bias.

 And if we want to bias attendee evaluations in a positive direction?
 Well, I think I’ve given you the background to figure out how that might work.
 Not that you’d ever do such a thing.
 Would you?

 Composite image credits: Flickr users michaelbycroftphotography, nedrai, and safari_vacation